Theories

 It makes sense

+A first common mistake that people make is that they assume that something is true because it “makes sense”.
+Let us look at an example.
 In historical times, people thought that certain illnesses were caused by “bad blood”.
 Hence, they reasoned, the illness could be cured by removing the bad blood.
 Therefore, they punctured the arm of the ill person and let the blood come out.
-This practice (“bloodletting”, as it was known) was widespread from the ancient Greeks to the 18th century.
+This practice (bloodletting, as it was known) was widespread from the ancient Greeks to the 18th century19.
 It made a lot of sense to people.
 However, it did not have any positive effect.
 On the contrary, in the overwhelming majority of cases, the historical use of bloodletting was harmful to patients.This shows us that a theory can be false even if it “makes sense to us”.
 A theory does not become true if “it makes sense”.
 It becomes true if it makes correct predictions.
-We will argue later that the failure to see this, and the reliance on the intuitive “sense” instead of on concrete and correct predictions is one of the pillars of religious belief .
+To check if a theory makes correct predictions, we have to systematically validate it.
+In our example, we would have to recruit a number of patients with the same symptoms, and submit a randomly chosen half of them (with their consent) to bloodletting.
+If the group that underwent the procedure fares better than the other group, the practice can be assumed to be helpful — but if it does not, the method has to be abandoned.
+We will argue later that the failure to see this, and the reliance on the intuitive “sense” instead of on concrete and correct predictions is one of the pillars of religious belief.

 One accurate measurement is worth a thousand expert opinions.